-The office email address is gradsch@sbu.edu and the Web address is gwww.grad.sbu.edu
+The office email address is gradsch@sbu.edu and the Web address is www.grad.sbu.edu

 Special Note: NY State Public Health Law #2165 requires that SBU collect proof of immunization (measles, mumps, rubella, meningococcal meningitis) from all students who may be enrolled for more than 3 credits.
 Students failing to provide this information within a short time of enrollment will be blocked from course selection.
 Please pursue this information as soon as you start the SBU application process; sometimes it can take a while.
 If you are a current or recent undergraduate student you may be able to obtain and submit a copy of your health record from your college's health center.
+This is not a requirement for SBU Online students.